 - Resources for Learning Stata: Stata provides a list of good resources to help you learn and use Stata.

 - Applied Econometrics lecture notes: Econometrics Group, University of Illinois at Urbana-Champaign, USA, lecture notes covering introductory econometrics topics with examples using Stata

 - A Short Guide to Sata 14: Kurt Schmidheiny, Universit¨at Basel.
 This guide introduces the basic commands of Stata using specific examples.

 - Google search for earlier versions. e.g. IBM SPSS 21 Guide

 - What Statistical Analysis should I Use?
-UCLA - The table covers commonly used statistical tests based on the number and nature of dependent variables and the nature of independent variables, with links showing how to do such tests using SAS, Stata and SPSS.
+UCLA - The table covers commonly used statistical tests based on the number and nature of dependent variables and the nature of independent variables, with links showing how to do such tests in SAS, Stata, SPSS and R.